twitter/finatra/finatra/README.md

 ## Logging
 To continue using "Java Util Logging", add a jar dependency on 'slf4j-jdk14'.
-Otherwise, we recommend using Logback by adding a jar dependency on finatra-logback.
+Otherwise, we recommend using Logback by adding a jar dependency on `finatra-logback`.

 ```scala
 //v1